 This Day In Literary History

 On July 28th, 1932, the famous American children's book writer Natalie Babbitt was born.
-She was born Natalie Zane Moore in Dayton, Ohio, but the family moved around frequently.
+She was born Natalie Zane Moore in Dayton, Ohio.
+Her family moved frequently.
 Growing up during the Great Depression, Natalie enjoyed reading fairy tales, folklore, and books about mythology.

 When she discovered an illustrated copy of Lewis Carroll's classic Alice's Adventures In Wonderland, Natalie determined to become a children's book illustrator when she grew up.